Nick Cave: Religion

 Cave is an avid reader of the Christian Bible.
 In his recorded lectures on music and songwriting, Cave said that any true love song is a song for God, and ascribed the mellowing of his music to a shift in focus from the Old Testament to the New.
-When asked if he had interest in religions outside of Christianity, Cave quipped that he had a passing, sceptical interest but was a "hammer-and-nails kind of guy".
+He has spoken too of what attracts him to belief in God: "One of the things that excites me about belief in God is the notion that it is unbelievable, irrational and sometimes absurd" When asked if he had interest in religions outside of Christianity, Cave quipped that he had a passing, sceptical interest but was a "hammer-and-nails kind of guy".
 Despite this, Cave has also said he is critical of organised religion.
-When interviewed by Jarvis Cocker on 12 September 2010, for his BBC Radio 6 show Jarvis Cocker's Sunday Service, Cave said that "I believe in God in spite of religion, not because of it."
-Moreover, Cave has always been open about his doubts.
-When asked in 2009 about whether he believed in a personal God, Cave's reply was "No".
+When interviewed by Jarvis Cocker of Pulp on 12 September 2010, for his BBC Radio 6 show Jarvis Cocker's Sunday Service, Cave said that "I believe in God in spite of religion, not because of it."

+Cave has always been open about his doubts.
+When asked in 2009 about whether he believed in a personal god, Cave's reply was "No".
 The following year, he stated that "I'm not religious, and I'm not a Christian, but I do reserve the right to believe in the possibility of a god.
 It's kind of defending the indefensible, though; I'm critical of what religions are becoming, the more destructive they're becoming.
 But I think as an artist, particularly, it's a necessary part of what I do, that there is some divine element going on within my songs."
+Previously, he had summarised his approach as "my relation with God is open and questioning, doubtful at times but alive."

 Cave's religious doubts were once a source of discomfort to him, but he eventually concluded:

-In 2019, Cave expressed his personal disagreement with both organised religion and atheism (in particular New Atheism) when questioned about his beliefs by a fan during a question and answer session on his Red Hand Files blog.
-On the same blog, Cave confirmed he believed in God in June 2021.